camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/08-install-optional-extensions.html.md

 ---

-This section describes how to install optional Camunda dependencies onto a WebSphere server.
+This section describes how to install optional Camunda dependencies onto an IBM WebSphere server.
 None of these are required to work with the core platform.

 The following covers the installation of these extensions: